 An option is “deep in-the money” when it is so far in-the-money that it is unlikely to go out-of-the-money prior to expiration.
 It is an arbitrary term and can be used to describe different options by different people.

 Used to describe an option that is unlikely to go into-the-money prior to expiration.
 An arbitrary term.

 Failure to meet a margin call or to make or take delivery.
 The failure to perform on a futures contract as required by exchange rules.

 Futures trading in distant delivery months.

-A method of pricing where a producer sells his commodity now and buys a futures contract to benefit from an expected price increase.
-Although some people call this hedging, the producer is actually speculating that he can make more money by selling the cash commodity and buying a futures contract than by storing the commodity and selling it later.
-(If the commodity has been sold, what could he be hedging against?)
+A method of pricing where a producer sells their commodity now and buys a futures contract to benefit from an expected price increase.
+Although some people call this hedging, the producer is actually speculating that they can make more money by selling the cash commodity and buying a futures contract than by storing the commodity and selling it later.
+(If the commodity has been sold, what could they be hedging against?)

 The transportation of a physical commodity (actuals or cash) to a specified destination in fulfillment of a futures contract.

 The month during which a futures contract expires, and delivery is made on that contract.

 Notification of delivery by the clearinghouse to the buyer.
 Such notice is initiated by the seller in the form of a “Notice of Intention to Deliver.”

 The location approved by an exchange for tendering and accepting goods deliverable according to the terms of a futures contract.